mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 TL 7 and TL 8.
-TL 8: (Pre-Stellar) TL 8: (Pre-Stellar) At TL 8, it is possible to reach other worlds in the same system, although terraforming or full colonization are not within the culture’s capacity.
+TL 8: (Pre-Stellar) TL 8: (Pre-Stellar) At TL 8, it is possible to reach other worlds in the same system, although terraforming or full colonization are not within the culture's capacity.
 Permanent space habitats become possible.
 Fusion power becomes commercially viable.
 TL 9: (Pre-Stellar) TL 9: (Pre-Stellar) The defi ning element of TL 9 is the development of gravity manipulation, which makes space travel vastly safer